techsoft3d/hc-caas-usermanagement/README.md

 * Upload UI redone

 ## Introduction
 This library implements user management on top of the [CaaS](https://github.com/techsoft3d/hc-caas) library, which is a conversion and streaming backend for HOOPS Communicator.
 It provides a straightforward REST api for managing user accounts and their associated data, including Hubs and Projects with different access levels per user.
-By connecting this library to CaaS, you essentially get the framework for a CAD oriented SaaS application "out of the box", with a few lines of server-side code, ideal for prototyping and testing or as the starting point for your own application.
+By connecting this library to CaaS, you essentially get the framework for a CAD oriented SaaS application "out of the box", with a few lines of server-side code, ideal for prototyping and testing or as the starting point for your own development.

-The library consists of two components, the server-side node.js library you can add to your project via npm as well as a client-side library for communicating with the server.
-It also comes with a bootstrap based front-end that demonstrates the use of the client-side library and can be used as a starting point for your own application.
+The library consists of three components, the server-side node.js library you can add to your project via npm as well as a client-side library for communicating with the server.
+It also comes with an easily extendable bootstrap based front-end that uses the client-side library.

 ## Feedback
 For questions/feedback please send an email to guido@techsoft3d.com or post in our [forum](https://forum.techsoft3d.com/).
 For a 60 day trial of the HOOPS Web Platform go to https://www.techsoft3d.com/products/hoops/web-platform.